blmontoya/CNN-for-vehicle-classification/README.md

 A similar model to this proved to be successful when trained on CIFAR-10 by hovering consistently above 90% accuracy.
 I think for this current model to also break past 90% accuracy, I would have to add more vehicle foregrounds that it can train on, since currently there are only 40 for each class in the training data and 10 in the testing data.
 The testing data has 450 images total and the training data has 1500 images total.
 CIFAR-10 was considered a small dataset with 50,000 images total, meaning to increase the accuracy of the model I would have to look to adding more data to train on.
 However, the model currently seems to be decently effective at classifying the vehicles.

 For the future, I might try to see if I can visualize the latent space of the model using t-SNE or UMAP.
 This would allow to see what the model is seeing before logit is chosen.
+Also, I used the same color normalization that was used on CIFAR-10, which might have led to some accuracy loss.
+I might also look into how to find the average color over each RGB for my dataset.